ubccr/ccrdocs/pages/faq.md

 You will get this error if you have reached the partition or per user limits as [described here](hpc/jobs.md#slurm-directives-partitions-qos).
 For example, if you have 1000 jobs in the general-compute partition and try to submit another one, you will get this error.
 If you've already launched one viz desktop, you've reached your limit.
 Wait for some of your jobs to finish and submit more at that time.

+## How do I change my default cluster?

+Do you use the faculty cluster more than the primary and default UB-HPC cluster?
+If so, you can change your default cluster so you don't need to specify the cluster name flag when running Slurm commands.
+To make the change temporary, for your existing login shell, run: `export SLURM_CONF=/util/software/config/slurm/faculty/slurm.conf`  To make this change permanent, add that to your `~/.bashrc` file under the `User specific aliases and functions` section of the file.

+## Where can I find a list of linux commands?

+There are lots of resources on the internet to learn basic linux commands.
+We provide a cheat sheet of useful linux and Slurm commands [here](https://buffalo.box.com/s/nqj3neyt2w1dtb3gix6zxqx5gcc9x30n).

 ## How do I know what to request an allocation for?

 Please see [this section of the Getting Access](getting-access.md#available-resources) page for a break down of currently available resources at CCR.